Medo3-coder/interview-prep/Learning/Graph/README.md

 a path in a graph is a finite or infinite sequence of edges which joins a sequence of vertices which, by most definitions, are all distinct

 #### Degree of a node in an undirected graph
-is the number of edges incident on it
+is the number of edges incident on it  and total degree of graph is twice the number  G = 2 * E

 ### The Definition of “graph” and Terminologies